hackoregon/data-science-pet-containers/README.md

         you’re an experienced Linux command-line user, this image has a comprehensive collection of extract-transform-load (ETL) and GIS tools.
-    -   `miniconda.yml`: PostGIS and Miniconda.
-Choose this if you want to run a Jupyter notebook server inside the Docker network.
+    -   `jupyter.yml`: PostGIS and Jupyter Choose this if you want to run a Jupyter notebook server inside the Docker network.
-    -   `rstudio.yml`: PostGIS and RStudio Server.
+    -   `rstats.yml`: PostGIS and RStudio Server.
 Choose this if you want an RStudio Server inside the Docker network.
+    -   `amazon.yml`: PostGIS and an Amazon Linux 2 server running PostgreSQL.
+This is a specialized configuration for testing database backups for AWS server readiness.
+Most users won’t need to use this.

 2. Type `docker-compose -f <version> up -d --build`.
 Docker will build/rebuild the images and start the services.

+    Note that if you want to bring up ***all*** the services in one shot, just type `docker-compose up -d --build`.
+This takes quite a bit of time - from 45 minutes to an hour the first time, depending on download bandwidth and disk I/O speed.

 The PostGIS service
 -------------------